 However, once you have a few weeks or months of French behind you, you should be able to move on to more fun and interesting books, such as those I mention here:

-1. “French Short Stories For Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary and Learn French the Fun Way!” by Olly Richards and Richard Simcott
+1. “French Short Stories For Beginners by Olly Richards and Richard Simcott

 Short stories are the perfect way to read French as a beginner.

-That's why I've written a book of them for you!
+That's why I've written a book of French short stories for you!

 These short stories are enjoyable and interesting while at the same time providing a range of vocabulary and grammar which should challenge your French.